Posted: 18 January 2019

-It’s fine to swap white fish for salmon, the calories may be slighter higher but won't put things off track too much.
-Salmon may not always work as well with all white fish recipes.
+It’s fine to swap white fish for salmon.
+Salmon, due to it's stronger flavour may not always work as well with all white fish recipes.

 You can use dairy free alternatives such as soy milk, rice milk, oat milk etc in place of cow’s milk.

 Meals are not gluten free - but gluten free pastas and breads can easily be substituted into recipes where necessary.
 The main thing is to try eat nutritionally balanced meals, have regular meals and stay within the calories by portion controlling and making the best food choices available to you.

 From an eating point of view, the goal is three meals and two snacks in a 24 hour period with the aim to eat every 3 - 4 hours when awake / working.
 The plan includes breakfast, lunch, dinner and two snacks which can be consumed over the 24 hour period.

 Sometimes it works well to swap breakfast and snacks first thing in morning.
 So pick any of the snack options that are quick for first thing and then have breakfast during first break at work, for instance.
 Make the meal plan work for you!